-4. Before being approved for graduation in their major performing area, all music majors must perform instrumentally or vocally at a certain level of difficulty and proficiency.
-Detailed lists of representative repertory are available from the Music Department.
+E. Repertory Requirements: Before being approved for graduation in their major performing area, all majors must perform at a certain level of advancement and proficiency.
+A detailed list of representative repertory is available from the Music Department.
+A minimum of 6 units of instruction in major performance area.